Project-MONAI/model-zoo/models/endoscopic_inbody_classification/docs/README.md

 We've provided a [link](https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/inbody_outbody_samples.zip) of 20 samples (10 in-body and 10 out-body) to show what this dataset looks like.

 ### Preprocessing
-After downloading this dataset, python script in `scripts` folder naming `data_process` can be used to get label json files by running the command below and replacing datapath and outpath parameters.
+After downloading this dataset, python script in `scripts` folder named `data_process` can be used to generate label json files by running the command below and modifying `datapath` to path of unziped downloaded data.
+Generated label json files will be stored in `label` folder under the bundle path.

 ```
-python scripts/data_process.py --datapath /path/to/data/root --outpath /path/to/label/folder
+python scripts/data_process.py --datapath /path/to/data/root
 ```

-After generating label files, please modify the `dataset_dir` parameter specified in `configs/train.json` and `configs/inference.json` to reflect where label files are.
+By default, label path parameter in `train.json` and `inference.json` of this bundle is point to the generated `label` folder under bundle path.
+If you move these generated label files to another place, please modify the `train_json`, `val_json` and `test_json` parameters specified in `configs/train.json` and `configs/inference.json` to where these label files are.

 The input label json should be a list made up by dicts which includes `image` and `label` keys.
 An example format is shown below.